Epimenides paradox: Logical paradox

 In other words, it is not a paradox once one realizes "All Cretans are liars" being untrue only means "Not all Cretans are liars" instead of the assumption that "All Cretans are honest".

 Perhaps better put, for "All Cretans are liars" to be a true statement, it does not mean that all Cretans must lie all the time.
 In fact, Cretans could tell the truth quite often, but still all be liars in the sense that liars are people prone to deception for dishonest gain.
 Considering that "All Cretans are liars" has been seen as a paradox only since the 19th century, this seems to resolve the alleged paradox.
 If 'all Cretans are continuous liars' is actually true, then asking a Cretan if they are honest would always elicit the dishonest answer 'yes'.
 So arguably the original proposition is not so much paradoxical as invalid.

 A contextual reading of the contradiction may also provide an answer to the paradox.
 The original phrase, "The Cretans, always liars, evil beasts, idle bellies!" asserts not an intrinsic paradox, but rather an opinion of the Cretans from Epimenides.
 A stereotyping of his people not intended to be an absolute statement about the people as a whole.
 Rather it is a claim made about their position regarding their religious beliefs and socio-cultural attitudes.
 Within the context of his poem the phrase is specific to a certain belief, a context that Callimachus repeats in his poem regarding Zeus.
 Further, a more poignant answer to the paradox is simply that to be a liar is to state falsehoods, nothing in the statement asserts everything said is false, but rather they're "always" lying.
-This is not an absolute statement of fact and thus we cannot conclude there's a true contradiction made by Epimenides with this statement.
+This is not an absolute statement of fact and thus we cannot conclude that there is a true contradiction made by Epimenides with this statement.

 Origin of the phrase

-Epimenides was a 6th-century BC philosopher and religious prophet who, against the general sentiment of Crete, proposed that Zeus was immortal, as in the following poem:
+The phrase is found in the Epistle to Titus:

+One of themselves, even a prophet of their own, said, The Cretians are alway liars, evil beasts, slow bellies.